 Parkland: 9000 acres

 Trails: 500 acres

 Vikki Walton is the author of Work Quilting: Piecing Together Diverse Income Streams; Live an Insanely Awesome Life.

-She is also the founder of girlswantago, a woman’s Facebook group and travel blog (see link below).
+She is also the founder of Facebook Group – girlswantago and her associated travel blog.

 When she’s not writing or traveling, you’ll often find her in the garden or hiking in the Colorado sunshine with her dog, Ginger.
 If you want to know more about what you can do in Colorado Springs sans pets, you can check out her blog post 3 Days in Colorado Springs.